 Our cauliflower, onion, and brussels sprouts after transplanting – 2015 (front to back)

 Probably the most important part of the actual planting is packing the soil firmly around the roots.
 Often people don’t realize how much the soil can be packed and if you’re plants roots don’t have good contact with the soil around them they won’t get the water and nutrients they need.

-If you’re seedlings are root bound (their roots are tangled/matted) you can gently pinch the roots on the bottom apart in a few places to encourage them to grow outward into the soil.
+If your seedlings are root-bound (their roots are tangled/matted) you can gently pinch the roots on the bottom apart in a few places to encourage them to grow outward into the soil.